 if (changes['firstName'] || changes['lastName']) {

-const fullName = ${this.firstName} ${this.lastName}
+const fullName = ${this.firstName} ${this.lastName};

 console.log('Full name updated:', fullName);